CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Methodology

-Adding new adapters as parallel side branches to the model is beneficial as it preserves the original network structure and does not change the input and output of existing layers and adapters.
+Injecting adapters as parallel side branches to the model is beneficial as it preserves the network structure and does not change the input and output of existing layers and adapters.